Dimmu Borgir: In Sorte Diaboli period

-Dimmu Borgir's eighth studio album, In Sorte Diaboli, was released on 24 April 2007.
+Dimmu Borgir's seventh studio album, In Sorte Diaboli, was released on 24 April 2007.
 A special edition version was released in a boxed case with a DVD, backward-printed lyrics, and a mirror.
 The album artwork was released on 14 February 2007 on a promotional webpage for the album.
 This album features once more the drumming of Hellhammer of Mayhem.
 Blomberg left the band in mid-tour in 2007 because of a neck injury that resulted in limited movement of his right arm.
 With the release of this album, Dimmu Borgir became the first black metal band with a number one album on the charts in their native country.
 In October 2008, they released their second live DVD set titled The Invaluable Darkness, which was based on several shows during the world tour supporting "In Sorte Diaboli".
+In 2008, the band played the UK festival Bloodstock.

 In 2009, members ICS Vortex and Mustis independently announced their departure from Dimmu Borgir.
 Mustis released a statement claiming his disfavor with the band, stating that he was not properly credited for his writing contributions to the band's music, mentioning possibly taking legal action.

 Dimmu Borgir soon after confirmed the pair's dismissal from the band, releasing a statement explaining why the two were fired.
 Shagrath, Silenoz and Galder wrote: "Funny then, how the new album is half-way finished written already by the rest of us without any of these guys' input, still having all those elements we're known for."
-Many fans were quite disappointed, however, without the composition of Mustis, and soaring signature voice of ICS Vortex.

 Abrahadabra period

-Dimmu Borgir's ninth studio album, Abrahadabra, was released on 24 September 2010 in Germany, 27 September 2010 for the rest of Europe and 12 October 2010 in North America.
+Dimmu Borgir's eighth studio album, Abrahadabra, was released on 24 September 2010 in Germany, 27 September 2010 for the rest of Europe and 12 October 2010 in North America.
 Silenoz explained that the growing periods of time between albums was because the band had stopped writing music while touring, which was affecting the quality of the music.
 He described the new album as having an "eerie and haunting feel to it", adding that the material is "epic", "primal", atmospheric and ambient.
 A promotional image released with the statement showed Shagrath returning to the keyboards.
 The album features an ensemble orchestra, the Kringkastingsorkestret (the Norwegian Broadcasting Orchestra), as well as the Schola Cantorum choir, totaling more than 100 musicians and singers.

 Gaute Storaas, composer of the orchestral arrangements, released a statement on his role in working on the album.
 "Their music is epic, thematic and symphonic already from the creation; they are clearly having an orchestral approach to composing.
 My role in this is sometimes just to transcribe their themes, sometimes to take their ideas, tear them apart and build them back up in ways that are true to the band's intentions.
 The music must also be both interesting and playable for the musicians, and hopefully, meet the quality standards of the orchestral world."